zzzprojects/docs/dappertutorial.net/pages/getting-started/dapper-query-data.md

 }
 ```

-The above code retrieves all the records from the **Customers** table, stores them in memory, and returns the collection.
+The above code retrieves with the [Dapper Query](/query) method all the records from the **Customers** table, stores them in memory, and returns the collection.

 Generally, we create **View** with the same name as an Action method, so let's create an `Index` view by right-clicking on the `Index` Action method in `CustomerController` and select the **Add View**.